Brobicho/TelegramRelay/README.md

-# tg-relay
+# Telegram Message Relay

-Relay Telegram messages to Discord and Telegram (optionnal), using your own user.
+Relay Telegram messages to Discord and/or Telegram, using your own user.

 ## Installation